3 things Professor Robert Kelly's viral interview brings to light (other than the situation in South Korea)

 I'm a work-at-home mum, so I can completely relate to Kelly and the unfortunate yet hilarious spot of bother he found himself in, no thanks to his adorable offspring.

-If the kids are away at school or pre-school, then we often have a good chunk of time within which we get things done.
-There’s also time after they go to sleep to tie work-related loose ends.
-But enter the little ones (in Professor kelly style) and you have maximum disruption to concentration levels and all other matters.
+If the kids are away at school, then we often have a good chunk of time to get things done.
+There's also time after they go to sleep to tie work-related loose ends.
+But enter the little ones (in Professor Kelly style) and you have maximum disruption to concentration levels.

 Kelly's video succinctly sums up the challenges most, if not all, work-at-home parents face.